Budget debate: Prison inmates to learn basic digital skills ahead of release

-This will come under a new Digital Literacy Masterplan developed by Yellow Ribbon Singapore (YRSG) and will benefit about 750 inmates each year.
+This will come under a new Digital Literacy Masterplan developed by Yellow Ribbon Singapore (YRSG) and will benefit about 750 inmates a year.

 Mr Shanmugam announced this during the debate on the Ministry of Home Affairs' (MHA) budget.